maticzav/graphql-shield/README.md

     customErrorInResolver: () => {
       return new Error('Custom error message from resolver.')
     },
+    customErrorMessageInRule: () => {
+      // Querying is stopped because rule returns an error console.log("This won't be logged.")
+      return "you won't see me!"
+    },
     customErrorInRule: () => {
       // Querying is stopped because rule returns an error console.log("This won't be logged.")